Make a success of franchising

-NB: Prospa requires a minimum six months trading history to demonstrate the cash flow required to support daily loan repayments.
-If you are looking to grow your franchise business or start a second one, get started by seeing how much you can borrow with our small business loan calculator.
+Prospa requires a minimum six months trading history to demonstrate the cash flow required to support daily loan repayments.
+If you are looking to grow your franchise business or start a second one, see how much you can borrow with our small business loan calculator.

 From bushfires to health emergencies and now COVID-19, here’s what small business owners have done to rebuild and position their business for recovery.View more

 Growing the amount of business you get out of an existing customer is a prime strategy for business growth.
 But when does customer concentration become risky?View more

 Be inspired!
 Sign up to Prospa’s newsletter to receive tips, tools and small business success stories straight to your inbox.